zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 .. note::
    Remember that the argument to your cost function should be called `parameters`.
-While it makes no difference for most optimizers at runtime, it makes your function match structurally to the :class:`CostFunction` protocol expected by Optimizers.
+While it makes no difference for most optimizers at runtime, it makes your function match structurally to the :class:`CostFunction <orquestra.opt.api.CostFunction>` protocol expected by Optimizers.

 Adding gradients
 ================